-One of the first things I’ve learned was to be in alert, due to the unfamiliar environment and a constant feeling of insecurity.
-With the time that fades away, but it’s always there.
-I have got used to always double-check if car and house doors are locked, check if someone is following you if that neighborhood is safe to drive or walk by.
+One of the first things I learned was to be on alert due to the unfamiliar environment and constant insecurity.
+With time that fades away, but it’s always there.
+I have gotten used to double-checking if car and house doors are locked, if someone is following me, and if that neighborhood is safe to drive or walk by.

-We always avoid crowded streets, walk fast or at least as if I have an important goal and avoid having the phone and wallet in my hands.
+We always avoid crowded streets, walk fast or at least as if we have an important goal, and avoid having our phones and wallet in our hands.

-The funny thing is that by now when we go on holidays and my family and friends tell me to be safe… pfff please, I live in Angola! 🙂
+The funny thing is that by now when we go on holiday, my family and friends tell me to be safe… pfff please, I live in Angola! 🙂

 Yes, he was robbed on stage, with everyone watching 🙂

-With time you become used to it and as you learn more about the fair prices you will become better.
+With time you will become used to it and improve as you learn more about fair prices.
 Just don’t expect to be able to buy at the same prices as Angolans do.
-Well at least I still can’t, but now I can buy things easier and get much better value for money deals.
+Well, at least I still can’t, but now I can buy things easier and get much better value for money deals.

-Luanda has its own charm and it’s important that someone who comes from Europe or the US knows that they are in a very different place and don’t expect to have everything we have in our home country.
+Luanda has its charm, and it’s important that someone from Europe or the US knows that they are in a very different place and don’t expect to have everything we have in our home country.
 The key to all of this is our ability to adapt and enjoy what you have.

 During of life in Luanda, I have learned that I am way more adaptable and flexible than I ever thought.
 I believe that this ability is inherent to everyone, people just need to really want to and/or have a goal to achieve.

-Further read, if you are planning to live in Angola
+Further reading, if you are planning to live in Angola